Scroll to navigation

 pass option OPT to the build command

-pass option OPT to the build tool command (rpmbuild)
+pass option OPT to the build tool command (rpmbuild), for example:

 Run build or shell as root.
 The default is to build as unprivileged user.
 Note that a line "# norootforbuild" in the spec file will invalidate this option.